faithlovell/lesson-19-graph-applications/index.md

 ```

 **Interpretation of Results**:
 The output of the solution code is a list of classroom nodes.
 These classrooms are the ones that are both empty and also less than 3 hallways away.
-The students will now be able to easily decide where they will go from this list of classrooms in order to work on their group project.
+The students will now be able to easily decide where they want go from this list of classrooms to work on their group project.

 ---